accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It automates the process of extracting structured data, especially tables and charts, from documents using LlamaParse, all managed through an n8n workflow.
 *   **Q: What are the key features?**
     A: It offers multiple parsing modes (from basic text extraction to advanced AI-based analysis), integrated Google Drive file management, and customizable processing options for specific pages or content types.
-*   **Q: What technologies does it use?**
+*   **Q: What technology was used in the LlamaParse Test project?**
-    A: The core technologies are n8n for workflow automation, the LlamaParse API for parsing, and the Google Drive API for file handling.
+    A: The core technologies were n8n for workflow automation, the Google Drive API for file handling, and the LlamaParse API for document parsing.

 © 2024 Accaderi.
 All rights reserved.